-Properties.
-In general, testing assertions at run-time implies checking whether the properties contained in them hold or not.
+In general, run-time testing assertions implies checking whether the properties contained in them hold or not.
 If they hold, computation should continue as usual.
 If they do not hold, an error message should usually be issued to the user.
-We assume a predicate check which does the checking and raises errors where appropriate.
-The checking of the properties can be an instantiation check or a compatibility check (when the property to be checked is enclosed in an argument of a compat literal).
-Appendix A provides implementations of check for both kinds of properties.
+The following definition of predicate check can be used for this purpose (we assume that conjunctions and sets are implemented by means of lists):